nelsondaza/sndlatr/README.md

 I (developer of sndlatr) no longer have the time to actively continue developing or maintaining SndLatr with the attribution it deservers.

-Nathan Latka (http://nathanlatka.com/) will has taken over the existing Chrome Extension item and will probably take over the existing server infrastructure and user base in a while.
+Nathan Latka (http://nathanlatka.com/) has taken over the existing Chrome Extension item and will probably take over the existing server infrastructure and user base in a while.
 He intends to continue operating the service, professionalize it, and possibly commercialize/monetize it in the future.

 The SndLatr software itself is now publically available under the APACHE2 open source license.
 So anyone who likes to, can take it and host their own, autonomous version for free, or implement additional features and improvements directly.
 So feel free to fork it, host your own version and make it available to others, if you like.
 Costs for hosting the service on Google App Engine are quite low (~$US 0,001 /user/month, or within the free quotas if you just need a few users).